Simkova/CharFun/README.md

 About
 =====

-The Characteristic Functions Toolbox (CharFun) consists of a set of algorithms for evaluating selected characteristic funcions and algorithms for numerical inversion of the (combined and/or compound) characteristic functions, used to evaluate the probability density function (PDF) and the cumulative distribution function (CDF).
+The Characteristic Functions Package (CharFun) consists of a set of algorithms for evaluating selected characteristic funcions and algorithms for numerical inversion of the (combined and/or compound) characteristic functions, used to evaluate the probability density function (PDF) and the cumulative distribution function (CDF).

-The toolbox includes inversion algorithm, including those based on simple trapezoidal rule for computing the integrals defined by the Gil-Pelaez formulae, and/or by using the FFT algorithm for computing the Fourier transform integrals.
+The package includes inversion algorithm, including those based on simple trapezoidal rule for computing the integrals defined by the Gil-Pelaez formulae, and/or by using the FFT algorithm for computing the Fourier transform integrals.

 Installation and requirements
 =============================